cockroachdb/docs/v2.1/training/fault-tolerance-and-automated-repair.md

 <img src="{{ 'images/v2.1/training-8.png' | relative_url }}" alt="CockroachDB Admin UI" style="border:1px solid #eee;max-width:100%" />

-Because you reduced the time it takes for the cluster to consider the down node dead, after 1 minute or so, you'll see the replica count on node 5 drop to 0 and the replica count on the other nodes increase.
+Because you reduced the time it takes for the cluster to consider the down node dead, after 1 minute or so, you'll see the replica count on nodes 1 through 4 increase.
 This shows the cluster repairing itself by re-replicating missing replicas.

 ## Step 7.
 Prepare for two simultaneous node failures